gjoni/iPot/README.md

 atom-atom and residue-residue statistical contact potentials derived from the Potts model [1].

 ```
-rrce20 - contact energies between residue centroids
+**rrce20** - contact energies between residue centroids
-aace18 - atomic contact energies (18 atom types from Ref.
+**aace18** - atomic contact energies (18 atom types from Ref.
 [2])
-aace20 - atomic contact energies (20 atom types, all heavy atoms in a residue belong to one type)
+**aace20** - atomic contact energies (20 atom types, all heavy atoms in a residue belong to one type)
-aace167 - atomic contact energies (167 atom types, all heavy atoms in a residue belong to different types)
+**aace167** - atomic contact energies (167 atom types, all heavy atoms in a residue belong to different types)
 ```

 ### Description

-_iPot_ Residue-residue and atom-atom contact energies were derived by maximizing the probability of observing native sequences in a non-redundant set of 6,319 high-res protein structures.
+Residue-residue and atom-atom contact energies were derived by maximizing the probability of observing native sequences in a non-redundant set of 6,319 high-res protein structures.
 The optimization task was formulated as an inverse statistical mechanics problem applied to the Potts model.
 Its solution by